dmitkov28/vscode/README.md

 To use the Python profile:

 1. Clone the repo
+2. Install the [JetBrains Mono Font](https://www.jetbrains.com/lp/mono/) on your system
-2. Import the `Python.code-profile` file into VSCode
+3. Import the `Python.code-profile` file into VSCode

 <img style="margin:40px auto; display: block" src=".github/assets/image.png">